socialcontagionbook/socialcontagionbook.github.io/index.md

 # About

-This page contains information about [_Spreading Dynamics in Social Systems_](https://link.springer.com/book/10.1007/978-3-319-77332-2) published by Springer.
+This page contains information about [_Complex Spreading Phenomena in Social Systems_](https://link.springer.com/book/10.1007/978-3-319-77332-2) published by Springer.
 Below, you can find the Table of Contents as well as links to the arXiv version of the chapter.

 # Table of Contents